So You Bought a Foam Roller. Now What?

 We've watched this pattern play out across 1.82 million customers.
 The people who push through those first couple weeks?
 They never go back.
 Foam rolling becomes as automatic as brushing their teeth.

 You don't need perfect technique.
-You don't need fancy equipment.
+You don't need a fancy roller.
 You just need to start, stay consistent, and give your body a couple weeks to adjust.

 That's the whole secret to foam rolling for beginners.
 No complicated program.
 No certification required.
 Just you, a roller, and ten minutes a day.